International students graduate admission requirements

-A student who is categorized as a foreign-born person who is not a citizen, national or permanent resident of the United States.
+An international student is categorized as a foreign-born person who is not a citizen, national, or permanent resident of the United States.
 International applicants seeking an I-20 from Columbia College must provide additional application materials.

 - Complete the Columbia College application for graduate admission

-Request that an official transcript from each undergraduate college or university attended be sent directly to:
+Request an official transcript from each undergraduate college or university attended be sent directly to:

 1001 Rogers Street